 The Foundation believes that all children have a right to attend school and learn in a safe environment.
 Children should be free from harm, both from adults and other students in the school.
-Incidents of bullying, peer on peer abuse and harmful sexual behaviour will be treated in the same way, whether they occur on the Foundation site or beyond.

 Children may be harmed by other children or young people.
 All staff recognise that children can abuse their peers and are trained to understand and implement their School's policy and procedures regarding peer on peer abuse.
-They know it is important to challenge abusive behaviour between peers and that any concerns must be reported to the DSL.
 All peer on peer abuse is unacceptable and will be taken seriously.
-Pupils are reminded regularly that there is always someone they can talk to about abusive behaviour form their peers and that they will be listened to and their concern will be taken seriously.
 It is most likely to include, but is not limited to:

-- bullying (including cyberbullying, prejudice-based and discriminatory bullying); - abuse in intimate personal relationships between peers; - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include an online element which facilitates, threatens and/or encourages physical abuse); - sexual violence, such as rape, assault by penetration and sexual assault (this may include an online element which facilitates, threatens and/or encourages sexual violence - see KCSIE (2021) Part 5 for response guidance.) - sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be stand-alone or part of a broader pattern of abuse - see KCSIE (2021) Part 5 for response guidance; - consensual and non-consensual sharing of nudes and semi-nude images and / or videos (also known as sexting or youth produced sexual imagery); - causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party - upskirting, which typically involves taking a picture under a person's clothing (not necessarily a skirt) without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm (upskirting is a criminal offence and may constitute sexual harassment).
+- bullying (including cyberbullying, prejudice-based and discriminatory bullying); - abuse in intimate personal relationships between peers; - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include an online element which facilitates, threatens and/or encourages physical abuse); - sexual violence, such as rape, assault by penetration and sexual assault (this may include an online element which facilitates, threatens and/or encourages sexual violence;

+- sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be stand-alone or part of a broader pattern of abuse; - consensual and non-consensual sharing of nudes and semi-nude images and or videos (also known as sexting or youth produced sexual imagery); - upskirting, which typically involves taking a picture under a person's clothing (not necessarily a skirt) without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm (upskirting is a criminal offence and may constitute sexual harassment).
 Anyone of any gender can be a victim; - teenage relationship abuse defined as a pattern of actual or threatened acts of physical, sexual or emotional abuse, perpetrated against a current or former partner; - initiation/hazing this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element.
 For example, can be used to induct newcomers into an organisation such as sports team or school groups by subjecting them to a series of potentially humiliating, embarrassing or abusing trials which promote a bond between them; and - prejudiced behaviour a range of behaviours which causes someone to feel powerless, worthless or excluded and which relates to prejudices around belonging, identity and equality, in particular prejudices linked to disabilities, special educational needs, ethnic, cultural and religious backgrounds, gender and sexual identity.